Vulnerability Disclosure Policy

 Information submitted under this policy will be used for defensive purposes only – to mitigate or remediate vulnerabilities.
 If your findings include newly discovered vulnerabilities that affect all users of a product or service and not solely SOOS, we may share your report with the Cybersecurity and Infrastructure Security Agency, where it will be handled under their coordinated vulnerability disclosure process.
 We will not share your name or contact information without express permission.

 We do not support PGP-encrypted emails.
+For particularly sensitive information, submit through the widget on this page

 When reported issues are validated and accepted by SOOS, we may elect to pay the reporter based on the severity and complexity of the reported issue, however, by submitting a vulnerability, you acknowledge that you have no expectation of payment and that you expressly waive any future pay claims against the SOOS related to your submission.